teamviewer/AD-Connector/README.md

   user will also be taken into account when trying to map to a TeamViewer user.

-- Parameter `EnableConditionalAccessSync`:

-  If set to `true` the script attempts to synchronize the given AD groups and their respective users with the directory groups for _conditional access_ in TeamViewer.
-Those groups can then be used to restrict/allow TeamViewer functionality for certain users.
-  The conditional access synchronization step runs after the user sync.
-  This option requires the API token to have additional permissions.
-  See point `ApiToken` above.

 - Parameter `EnableUserGroupsSync`:

   If set to `true` the script attempts to synchronize the given AD groups and